 NAFTA allows the lawyers on these tribunals to rotate between serving as “judges” and bringing cases for corporations against governments – a conflict of interest that would be forbidden as highly unethical under most legal systems.
 These “tribunalists,” as they are formally called, are not bound by precedent or the opinions of governments, and there is no outside appeal to their rulings.

-If that were not sufficiently outrageous, NAFTA’s special protections for multinational corporations also incentivize more job offshoring.
-These corporate rights and powers eliminate many of the usual costs and risks that make firms think twice about moving to low-wage countries, literally incentivizing corporations to launch a new wave of job offshoring.
+If that were not sufficiently outrageous, NAFTA’s special protections for multinational corporations also incentivize more job outsourcing.
+These corporate rights and powers eliminate many of the usual costs and risks that make firms think twice about moving to low-wage countries, literally incentivizing corporations to launch a new wave of job outsourcing.

 While this shadow legal system for multinational corporations has been around since the 1950s, just 50 known cases were launched in the regime’s first three decades combined.
 In contrast, corporations have launched more than 50 claims in each of the last five years.

 The United States has not yet had to pay out on an ISDS case to date.
 There have only been 14 ISDS cases against our laws – all by Canadian firms under NAFTA.
 A study by Columbia University Law School shows that we have only narrowly escaped liability in some of these cases.
 Canadian and Mexican taxpayers have shelled out millions to corporations after NAFTA ISDS attacks on forestry and water policies, toxics bans, land use policies and more.
 As corporations and law firms become emboldened and more creative, it is likely only a matter of time before the U.S. taxpayers are on the hook.
 For instance, after the environmental movement’s historic victory in stopping the Keystone XL pipeline, TransCanada, the corporation behind the pipeline, has launched a $15 billion claim against the United States – which would be equivalent to $100 from every American’s tax return.